-- I. "Financial Aid" A payment of funds provided to an individual (or a payment in kind of tangible or intangible property to the individual) that is conditioned on the individual's attendance at an educational agency or institution. - J. "Organizations" Includes, but is not limited to Federal, State, and local agencies and independent contractors or organizations. - K. "Parents" A parent, parents, legal guardian or relative caregiver or an individual acting as a parent of a student in the absence of a parent or guardian by written consent of a parent or legal guardian, unless there is a court order to the contrary. - L. "Party" An individual, agency, institution or organization. - M. "Personally Identifiable" The data or information includes the name of the child, the child's parent or other family member, the address of the child, a child identifier, such as the child's social security number or student number, or a list of personal characteristics or other information that would make it possible to identify the child with reasonable certainty. - N. "Records" Any information or data recorded in any medium including, but not limited to: handwriting, print, tapes, film, microfilm and microfiche. - O. "Statutorily authorized governmental or educational agencies" agencies permitted by law. - P. "Student" Any individual, not an adult employee of the District, for whom the District maintains educational records. - Q. "Student with Disability" A person in the chronological age group ranging from infancy, 3 or 4 (depending upon the disability) through 20 years, inclusive, who because of mental, physical, emotional or learning disability problems as defined by the Department of Education, requires special educational services in order to develop his or her capabilities. - R. "Substitute" An individual who performs, on a temporary basis, the duties of the Staff member.
+- or guardian by written consent of a parent or legal guardian, unless there is a court order to the contrary. - L. "Party" An individual, agency, institution or organization. - M. "Personally Identifiable" The data or information includes the name of the child, the child's parent or other family member, the address of the child, a child identifier, such as the child's social security number or student number, or a list of personal characteristics or other information that would make it possible to identify the child with reasonable certainty. - N. "Records" Any information or data recorded in any medium including, but not limited to: handwriting, print, tapes, film, microfilm and microfiche. - O. "Statutorily authorized governmental or educational agencies" agencies permitted by law. - P. "Student" Any individual, not an adult employee of the District, for whom the District maintains educational records. - Q. "Student with Disability" A person in the chronological age group ranging from infancy, 3 or 4 (depending upon the disability) through 20 years, inclusive, who because of mental, physical, emotional or learning disability problems as defined by the Department of Education, requires special educational services in order to develop his or her [their]capabilities. - R. "Substitute" An individual who performs, on a temporary basis, the duties of the Staff member.
 This definition does not refer to an individual who permanently succeeds a particular staff member.